pennlabs/django-rest-live/docs/usage.md

 ```

 You should generate the `id` client side.
 It's used to track the subscription you request throughout
-its lifetime -- we'll see that it's referenced both in error messages and broadcasts.
+its lifetime, so it should be unique for this connection.
+We'll see how it's referenced both in error messages and broadcasts.

 The model label should be in Django's standard `app.modelname` format. `lookup_by` should be the value of the
 [lookup field](https://www.django-rest-framework.org/api-guide/generic-views/#attributes) for the model instance